flamoedo/Project---Finding-Lane-Lines-on-the-Road/writeup.md

 One potential shortcoming would be the lost of lines due to some shadow over the road, or fadding lines.
-Another shortcoming would be at night or under any weather condition that may dificult the vivibility.
+Another shortcoming would be at night or under any weather condition that may dificult the visibility.

 ### 3. Suggest possible improvements to your pipeline